 Other SUVs to Consider

-The 2014 Dodge Journey seats five and comes with front-wheel drive.
+The 2015 Dodge Journey seats five and comes with front-wheel drive.
 An optional third-row seat raises the seating capacity to seven.
-A 2.4-liter four-cylinder engine and a four-speed automatic transmission come standard.
-All-wheel drive, a 3.6-liter V6 engine and a six-speed automatic transmission are optional on higher trims.
-The Journey comes in six trims: American Value Package, SE, SXT, SXT Plus, Limited and R/T. For 2014, the Limited trim replaces the Crew trim, and satellite radio is now available on all models.
-Since the Journey saw its last major updates for the 2011 model year and hasn’t changed much since, this overview uses applicable research and reviews from the 2011 through 2014 model years.
+The base Journey comes with a 2.4-liter four-cylinder engine mated to a four-speed automatic transmission.
+All-wheel drive, a 3.6-liter V6 engine and a six-speed automatic transmission are optional.
+The Journey comes in six trims: American Value Package, SE, SXT, Crossroad, Limited and R/T. Since the Journey saw its last major refresh for the 2011 model year and hasn’t changed much since, this overview uses applicable research and reviews from the 2011 through 2015 model years.